cmackeen/cmackeen.github.io/docs/projects/pilemma.md

 receive for returning the outstanding Dai debt on that "vault".
 Each bid goes down by increments of 3%, and all are welcome to participate.

-Now if you`re sharp (I know you are!), then you may have reached the idea that you could open barely liquid CDP`s and bid on your own "urn".
+Now if you're sharp , then you may have reached the idea that you could open barely liquid CDP's and bid on your own "urn" once you fall below the liquidation ratio.
 Well this would work if there was not a liquidation fee of 13%.
-Why is a 13% enough to stop you?
+Why is a 13% enough to stop you from this auction-grind exploit?
 Well, that is why we are here!

- In the future, the entire system along with multi-agent environments can be deployed; but one step at a time
+ In the future, the entire decentral protocol can be run with multi-agent environments in search of exploits.
 ## Past work in blockchain tech

 ### BitcoinJ